Craig Birgfeld, MD

 The Craniofacial Surgery Fellowship is based on a broad clinical referral base spanning five states.
-Since 1993, the fellowship program has graduated 15 craniofacial surgeons currently practicing in academic and private practice environments.
-The fellowship educational experience is intrinsically linked to the Craniofacial Center, a 40-member interdisciplinary team with coordinated clinical and academic activities.
+Since 1993, the fellowship program has graduated more than 20 craniofacial surgeons currently practicing in academic and private practice environments.
+The fellowship educational experience is intrinsically linked to the Craniofacial Center, a 50-member interdisciplinary team with coordinated clinical and academic activities.

 Graduates of the program have been exposed to diagnosis and perioperative care of a large clinical volume of both pediatric and adult congenital and acquired craniomaxillofacial abnormalities.
 The goal of the program is to train in all aspects of surgery of the craniofacial skeleton.
 The fellowship experience is approximately 80% pediatric and 20% adult.

 The program is based at the Craniofacial Center at Seattle Children's, the pediatric tertiary care center for the Northwest.
 Fellows get experience treating adult craniomaxillofacial abnormalities, both acquired and congenital, at Harborview Medical Center, a nationally recognized Level I trauma center.

 Clinical activity is on a supervised basis only.
 There is no independent patient responsibility, but active participation is expected in ongoing clinical outcome studies and case series analysis.
 Fellows are asked to present original clinical research at a national meeting.